 Offering Online Courses or Coaching

-If you have expertise in any subject—gardening, design, personal finance, or language learning—you can turn what you know into a digital course or coaching business.
+If you have expertise in any subject, gardening, design, personal finance, or language learning, you can turn what you know into online courses or a coaching business.
 Websites like Udemy, Teachable, and Skillshare let you host video lessons and earn passive income as people enroll.

 Teams work best here: